What is a Computer Bit and How Does it Work?

 Let’s backtrack and look at how these bits equate to their electrical equivalent.
 For our ‘M’ example above, which has the bit arrangement of 01001100, that would equal the following combination of electrical current that is, in this exact sequence: off, on, off, off, on, on, off, off.

-This is based on a table called ASCII (As Key), which displays the eight bits (bytes), in ascending sequence, where each byte equates to a letter or number.
+It is based on a table called ASCII (As Key), which displays the eight bits (bytes), in ascending sequence, where each byte equates to a letter or number.

 The particular instruction would depend upon the arrangement of the 1s and 0s.
 If you think this seems like some type of code, it is and is called binary code.

 Understanding how computers use bits and bytes can help you understand how they process everything from the simplest math problems to streaming video or playing games online.
-Keep reading to learn more about this fascinating topic!
+Keep reading to learn more about this topic!

 Why are Bits Important?